The Comprehensive Guide on How To Write a Call To Action

 Gone are the days of the one-size-fits-all CTA.
 With sophisticated audience segmentation, a brand may have several different buyer personas and desire different actions for each group.
-Before publishing content, clarify the goals of your CTA.
+Before publishing content, clarify the goals of your call to action.
 For example, should your CTA:

 - Encourage people to buy a product?